HouseTrip/housetrip.github.com/_posts/2014-03-18-nested-resources-with-backbone.md

 In your `Comments Collection` make sure you set the `url` you passed to the collection, this is accomplished in the `initialize` of the collection, by passing the url as an option.

-You will need to have that endpoint if you thinking about [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) since Backbone uses that path to make a `POST` for example.
+You will need to have that endpoint if you are thinking about [CRUD](http://en.wikipedia.org/wiki/Create,_read,_update_and_delete) since Backbone uses that path to make a `POST` for example.

 {% highlight javascript %}